thycotic/dsv-docs/product/cli-ref/policy.md

 - "<create|read|delete|update>"
 effect: allow
 resources:
-- secrets:servers:<.*>
+- Secrets:servers:<.*>
-- config:policies:secrets:servers:<.*>
+- config:policies:Secrets:servers:<.*>
 ```

-Now the developers can create policies below the `secrets:servers:` path; for example, developer1 can create policies for `secrets:servers:webservers` and developer2 can do the same at `secrets:servers:databases`.
+Now the developers can create policies below the *Secrets:servers:* path; for example, developer1 can create policies for *Secrets:servers:webservers* and developer2 can do the same at *Secrets:servers:databases*.